Azure/azure-quickstart-templates/101-azure-database-migration-service/README.md

 3) A Target Azure SQL database server with pre-created schema of the source database on the target server.
 4) A virtual network to which the source and DMS service will be connected.

-Using the above resources you can connect to source and target servers select the databases to migrate and run an end-to-end migration.
+Using the above resources you can connect to source and target servers, select the databases to migrate and run an end-to-end migration.